Mon – Sun: 24/7 Plumbing

 Collection is Key

-Place a sealable container near the coffee maker to collect used grounds easily.
-Empty the container into compost regularly before it overflows.
+Keep a sealable container right by the coffee maker to collect used grounds with ease.
+Make sure to regularly empty it into the compost before it starts overflowing.

 Clean Up Spills Immediately

-Wipe down counters if grounds are accidentally washed down the drain.
-Use a towel and avoid letting residue coat pipe walls.
+If grounds are accidentally washed down the drain, wipe down the counters with a towel to prevent residue from coating the pipe walls.

 Routine Drain Maintenance